 To help you understand why your four-legged family member may need a CT scan, our South Wilton vets explain how CT technology is used and what you should expect when you take your dog for diagnostic imaging.

 Diagnostic imaging for dogs

-Diagnostic imaging, like computerized tomography (CT), plays an essential role in the diagnosis and treatment of disease in human and veterinary medicine.
+Diagnostic imaging, like computerized tomography (CT), plays an essential role in the diagnosis and treatment of diseases in human and veterinary medicine.
 The advancements made in technology over the years have aided doctors in diagnosing and treating various conditions that they may not have been able to treat before.
 As in human hospitals, a CT scanner is an essential diagnostic tool for veterinarians.

 What is a CT scan?

-A CT scan creates a detailed still image of your animal's organs, bones and tissues.
+A CT scan creates a detailed still image of your animal's organs, bones, and tissues.
 CT scans take only minutes to perform — making them great for emergencies — and do so by passing X-rays through the body to create images.
 A CT scan will show signs of a problem after the disease has begun to change the structure of the tissues or organs.
 After a CT scan, there is no radiation remaining in your pet's body.